michaellivch/DetectiveGame_MB_Project/README.md

 # **Detective Game Parser**

-This project implements a custom **LR Parser** to validate and process inputs for a detective game.
+This project implements a custom **LALR Parser** to validate and process inputs for a detective game.
 The parser uses a **context-free grammar (CFG)** to define the structure of commands and gameplay scripts, ensuring they adhere to the game's rules.

 ---